In July 2013, Natalie Giorgi had a severe allergic reaction after taking a bite of a Rice Krispie square that turned out to contain peanut butter.

 At first the 13-year-old had no obvious reaction, but soon she was suffering severe breathing distress and other signs of anaphylaxis.
 Natalie then died in her mother’s arms.
 It was the case that broke the hearts of her family – and of the entire food allergy community.

 The family had been vacationing at Camp Sacramento, a family camp run by the city of Sacramento, whose staff had been fully informed of the girl’s allergies.

-On October 5, the lawsuit that Louis and Joanne Giorgi launched against the city was settled for $15 million as well as an agreement that Camp Sacramento will become accredited with the American Camping Association and implement full allergy training and accommodation protocols.
+In October 2016, the lawsuit that Louis and Joanne Giorgi launched against the city was settled for $15 million as well as an agreement.
+That agreement states that Camp Sacramento will become accredited with the American Camping Association and implement full allergy training and accommodation protocols.

 Natalie’s parents Louis and Joanne Giorgi said they had sued in part to ensure that what happened to Natalie would never happen again at the camp, and to raise awareness of the life-threatening nature of food allergies.

 “For us, it was about that Natalie mattered, and she did nothing wrong,” Louis Giorgi, who is a physician, said in an interview with KCRA-TV, the local NBC affiliate.
 “And it was important for our kids to know that we did nothing wrong.
 Then, more globally, it was important to make sure that no other family was having to deal with this situation.”

 Louis Giorgi believes the high profile of Natalie’s tragedy and lawsuit have sparked greater awareness of food allergies in general, and especially among those preparing meals.
 “For that, we find some solace in her loss, in that she will be there for others – countless others.”